-From the rugged beauty of Dartmoor to the stunning UNESCO World Heritage cliffs of the Jurassic Coast, Devon has inspired filmmakers and photographers from around the globe to visit and photograph some of the UK’s most treasured and beautiful landscapes.
+From the rugged beauty of Dartmoor National Park to the stunning UNESCO World Heritage cliffs and harbours of the Jurassic Coast, Devon has inspired filmmakers and photographers from around the globe.
+So unsurprisingly, people come from far and wide to visit and photograph some of the UK’s most treasured and beautiful landscapes.

 Check here for some of the photos taken during a recent course.

 Please contact us on email@example.com if you would like to book or have questions.

 Sue from St Ives, a recent student said ”I can thoroughly recommend this course with Gary, he is very patient and explains different processes very clearly.
 Before I started I was very confused and always reverted to auto.
 Yet after two days with Gary I am now shooting on manual and auto is a thing of the past.
 As a beginner I still have a lot to learn and a lot of practising to do, but Gary has given me the confidence I needed to start to really enjoy my camera.
 Gary has a wealth of experience and whether you are a beginner or just want to sharpen your skills or try something new then this course is for you.”